Professionals Command Professional Fees and Use Professional Equipment

 - Measurement accuracy of ± 2°C or 2% (at 25 °C nominal, whichever is greater)

 - State of the art post-image processing and data analysis with multiple color palette choices.

 - On-screen (field adjustable) emissivity, reflected background temperature, and transmission correction.

 Why This Matters

-There isn't a single thermal imaging camera on the market that adequately serves all potential infrared applications.
-However, some professional grade thermal cameras can accommodate a wider variety of common and specific applications.
 The choice of proper and adequate equipment is important in the building inspection field such as home inspections and commercial building inspections.
-This is a general inspection field that encompasses several application specific topics requiring a professional grade camera to embrace them all.
+This is a general inspection field that encompasses several application specific topics requiring a professional grade equipment and knowledge to embrace them all.
 These specific applications include building envelope analysis, moisture and leak detection, electrical inspections, pests and vermin detection, HVAC system inspection, air leakage detection, insulation analysis, and much more!

 The image depicts the difference in image quality as well as accuracy in documenting a known concern.
 These were captured under less than ideal conditions with merely a 7 degree temperature difference at the surface.
 The bottom right shows the visible light (digital) image where clearly a stain is visible.
 The top two images are from the consumer-grade C2 which are unclear and entirely fail to document active moisture in the stain.
 The bottom left is from the equipment utilized by BC Warner Inspections.
 It clearly indicates (through the dark amorphous spots in the center) that the stains are indeed active.